Sacred fire of Vesta

-Allowing the sacred fire to die out was a serious dereliction of duty; it suggested that the goddess had withdrawn her protection from the city.
+Allowing the sacred fire to die out was regarded as a grave breach of duty; it implied that the goddess Vesta had withdrawn her protection from the city.
 Vestals guilty of this offence were punished by a scourging or a beating.

-The sacred fire burned in Vesta's circular temple, built in the Roman Forum below the Palatine Hill in pre-republican times.
-Among other sacred objects in the temple was the Palladium, a statue of Pallas Athena supposedly brought by Aeneas from Troy.
-The temple burned completely on at least four occasions and caught fire on two others.
-It was last rebuilt in AD 191 on the orders of Julia Domna, the wife of the emperor Septimius Severus.
+The sacred fire burned in Vesta's circular temple, in the Roman Forum below the Palatine Hill in pre-republican period.
+Among other sacred objects in the temple was the Palladium, a statue of Pallas Athena said to be brought by Aeneas from Troy.
+The temple was destroyed by fire on several occasions and rebuilt multiple times; its final reconstruction took place in AD 191 under the orders of Julia Domna, wife of the emperor Septimius Severus.

-The presence of a sacred fire was attributed to the legendary Roman king Numa Pompilius in the 7th Century BCE.
-It is known to have ended in 391 when Emperor Theodosius I banned pagan worship and had the flame extinguished.
+The institution of the sacred fire was traditionally attributed to the legendary king Numa Pompilius in the 7th century BC.
+The cult endured for over a millennium until it was formally suppressed during the Christianization of the empire.
+The Vestals were disbanded and the flame extinguished in the early 390s, likely in 394 CE, as part of Emperor Theodosius I edicts against pagan worship.